thanninen/GettingAndCleaningDataCourseProject/CodeBook.md

   name were extracted.
 This resulted in 68 total columns.

 -------------------
-Step03 - Use descriptive activity names to name the activities in the data set
+Step03 - Used descriptive activity names to name the activities in the data set.

   a.
 The activity_labels.txt file contains descriptive activity names for use in this step.
 A column called 'activity_Desc' was added to the data frame that